ReplacementBot/ReplacementBot/tests/README.md

 // pingCommand.test.ts
 describe('Ping Command', () =>
 {
-	test('should ping bot', (done) => new SystemTest('ping', 'Pinging...', done));
+	test('should ping bot', () =>
+	{
+		// Skip test if running in DRY mode if(SystemTest.shouldSkip()) return;

+		return expect(new SystemTest().runTest('ping', SystemTestType.EXPECT_EDIT)).resolves.toContain('The average heartbeat ping is');
 	});
+});
 ```

 System test framework custom made to match ReplacementBot need to check bot's responses to commands.
-Use of that framework simplifies system testing to write that small constructor in every system test.
+Use of that framework simplifies system testing to write tests that small